Citadel-Station-13/CitadelLore/wiki/Standard_Operating_Procedure.md

     role for the expedition.
-In instances where both the Pathfinder and [Research Director](/wiki/Research_Director "wikilink") are out on the planet's surface, the Pathfinder retains command of the expedition, if the Pathfinder is incapacitated, the [Research Director](/wiki/Research_Director "wikilink") assumes command.
+In instances where both the Pathfinder and [Research Director](/wiki/Research_Director "wikilink") are out on the planet's surface, the Pathfinder retains command of the expedition, if they are incapacitated, the [Research
+    Director](/wiki/Research_Director "wikilink") assumes command.
 -   All available [Explorer](/wiki/Explorer "wikilink") crew members.
 This is their primary mission purpose, after all.
 They should be armed and